gbif/ssg-gb26/content/en.md

 See the programme page for more details on the individual events.

-### Biodiversity Next
+### biodiversity_next

-This year the GBIF Governing Board meeting and associated events will take place before and during **Biodiversity Next**.
-Biodiversity Next is a shared initiative of GBIF, CETAF, DiSSCo, iDigBio and TDWG, giving follow-up to GBIC2.
+This year the GBIF Governing Board meeting and associated events will take place before and during **biodiversity_next**. biodiversity_next is a shared initiative of GBIF, CETAF, DiSSCo, iDigBio and TDWG, giving follow-up to GBIC2.
 The conference takes place in Leiden at the Stadsgehoorzaal on Tuesday afternoon 22 October, Wednesday afternoon 23 October and 24-25 October.
 All information about the conference can be found at [biodiversitynext.org](https://biodiversitynext.org/).